Utica off-road riding complex gets the OK from Village Board

 Housing rehabilitation grant

-Separately, if you need some help rehabbing your Utica home, the village might be able to help.
+Separately, if you need some help rehabbing your Utica home, the village might be able to provide assistance.

-The Utica Village Board voted 6-0 to apply for a Community Development Block Grant/Housing Rehabilitation Grant Application.
+The Utica Village Board voted 6-0 to apply for a Community Development Block Grant/Housing Rehabilitation Grant.
 In a companion resolution, the village adopted a resolution committing $20,000 to the project.

-If the federal funds are approved, the village could procure funds to rehabilitate 10 owner-occupied single family homes, with project costs up to $670,000.
+If the federal funds are approved, the village could procure the funding to rehabilitate 10 owner-occupied single-family homes, with project costs up to $670,000.

 Have a Question about this article?